Mount LaCrosse

-Mount La Crosse, is a 6417 ft mountain summit in the Olympic Mountains and is located in Jefferson County of Washington state.
-It is situated in Olympic National Park and its nearest higher peak is Mount Elk Lick, 2.54 mi to the east.
-The Anderson massif lies 2.67 mi to the north of Mount La Crosse, and White Mountain lies 0.95 mi to the southwest.
+Mount LaCrosse, is a 6417 ft mountain summit in the Olympic Mountains and is located in Jefferson County of Washington state.
+It is situated in Olympic National Park and the nearest higher peak is Mount Elk Lick, 2.54 mi to the east.
+The Anderson massif lies 2.67 mi to the north of Mount LaCrosse, and White Mountain lies 0.95 mi to the southwest.
+Precipitation runoff from the mountain drains into tributaries of the Dosewallips River and Duckabush River.

 History

-The peak's name derives from the nearby lake with the same name, Lake La Crosse.
+The peak's toponym derives from the nearby lake with the same name, Lake LaCrosse.
 Members of the 1890 O'Neil Expedition named the body of water "Lake of the Holy Cross" because of a large tree with branches and trunk in the shape of a cross guarded the lake.
 Over the subsequent years the name transformed to "Lake of the Cross" and eventually to its present-day name.
-It is also spelled as Mount LaCrosse.
+It is officially spelled as Mount LaCrosse.

 The first ascent of the mountain was made in 1928 by Richard Paulson, William Ryer, Paul Wiseman, and Frank Woodworth.

 Climate

-Based on the Köppen climate classification, Mount La Crosse is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Olympic Mountains.
-As fronts approach, they are forced upward by the peaks of the Olympic Range, causing them to drop their moisture in the form of rain or snowfall (Orographic lift).
-As a result, the Olympics experience high precipitation, especially during the winter months.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+Based on the Köppen climate classification, Mount LaCrosse is located in the marine west coast climate zone of western North America.
+Weather fronts originating in the Pacific Ocean travel northeast toward the Olympic Mountains.
+As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snow.
+As a result, the Olympics experience high precipitation, especially during the winter months in the form of snowfall.
+Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
+During winter months weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 In terms of favorable weather, June to September are the best months for climbing the mountain.

-Precipitation runoff from the mountain drains into tributaries of the Dosewallips River and Duckabush River.
+Geology

+The Olympic Mountains are composed of obducted clastic wedge material and oceanic crust, primarily Eocene sandstone, turbidite, and basaltic oceanic crust.
+The mountains were sculpted during the Pleistocene era by erosion and glaciers advancing and retreating multiple times.